Deploying Flask applications with mod_wsgi can be tricky. I hope this post makes it

 --name modwsgi modwsgi

-, and profit💰.
+Visit localhost:8000, and profit💰.
 Don't forget to stop the container when you are

-done (docker container stop
+done (docker container stop).

 What if you can't use Docker, no problem!
 It requires a bit more work, but don't worry.

-is important.
+This documentation on virtualenv is important.
 Also the Flask docs have a section

 on mod_wsgi that is very relevant.